DEV Community

 That's where Redis came in.

 We were already using Redis.
-And Redis has a feature called Pub/Sub — a messaging system where one server can broadcast an event and others can listen.
+And Redis has a feature called Pub/Sub — a messaging system where one server broadcasts an event and others listen.
 Sounds perfect for replication, right?
 Server A uploads a file, broadcasts an event, Server B picks it up and saves a copy.

-The problem: in Redis Pub/Sub, if a subscriber is offline when the event fires, the event is gone forever.
+The problem: if a subscriber is offline when the event fires, the event is gone forever.
 No retry, no replay.
-For replication that means if your backup server crashes and restarts, it has no idea what it missed.
+If your backup server crashes and restarts, it has no idea what it missed.
 Files silently missing, no errors, no way to recover.

 So we moved to Redis Streams with AOF (Append Only File — every event is written to disk and survives crashes).
 Unlike Pub/Sub, Streams remember every event and every consumer's position.
 If the backup server goes down and comes back up, it picks up exactly where it left off.
 Nothing lost.